Updated on 2025-07-29 GMT+08:00

 memory: 200Mi

-readinessProbe: # readinessProbe
+readinessProbe: # Readiness probe

-tcpSocket: # TCP Socket definition
+tcpSocket: # Defines a TCP socket.

 port: 80